proxmox/ceph/ceph/doc/ceph-volume/lvm/prepare.rst

 * Preferably, no other mechanisms to mount the volume should exist, and should be removed (like fstab mount points)
-* There is currently no support for encrypted volumes

 The one time process for an existing OSD, with an ID of 0 and using a ``"ceph"`` cluster name would look like::